-Bill4Time has a wide variety of built-in reports, and you can customize reports for your firm’s specific needs at the higher tiers of pricing.
-There are a variety of accounting reports including outstanding balances, aging reports, and trust account history.
-You can also aggregate time entries and expenses and create reports that allow you to view your organizational productivity month over month and year over year.
+Bill4Time has a wide variety of built-in reports, and at higher-priced tiers, users can customize reports for the firm’s specific needs.
+There are a variety of accounting reports, including outstanding balances, aging reports, and trust account history.
+Users can also aggregate time entries and expenses and create reports that show organizational productivity month over month and year over year.

-Bill4Time uses 256-bit (bank-grade) SSL encryption.
-Data centers are distributed to minimize the effects of outages.
-Bill4Time promises an uptime of over 99%.
+The platform uses 256-bit (bank-grade) SSL encryption.
+And distributed data centers minimize the effects of outages.
+In fact, the provider promises an uptime of over 99%.

-You are only able to migrate your data to Bill4Time if you are on one of the higher pricing tiers.
-For Bill4Time Pro clients, the company will do a one-time import of your client and project lists.
-For Bill4Time Enterprise clients, they will import your clients, projects, contacts, entries, and starting balances if your existing program can export that data in a CSV or Excel format.
+A firm can migrate data to Bill4Time only if it subscribes to one of the higher pricing tiers.
+For Pro clients, the company will perform a one-time import of client and project lists.
+For Enterprise clients, they will import clients, projects, contacts, entries, and starting balances if the firm’s existing program can export that data in a CSV or Excel format.

 Who Bill4Time is For

-Bill4Time is a good choice for a smaller firm that has granular time-tracking needs and wishes to be able to track productivity with their attorney billing software.
-With their recent updates to incorporate law practice management features, this software would also be a good fit for attorneys looking to have a more all-in-one software.
-In fact, with its full-accounting capabilities, it may be all the management some firms need.
+Bill4Time is a good product to review for a smaller firm with granular time-tracking needs and wishes to be able to track productivity with its attorney billing software.
+In addition, with their recent updates to incorporate law practice management features, Bill4Time is a good fit for attorneys looking for an all-in-one software solution.
+In fact, with its full-accounting capabilities, the platform may be all the management some firms need.

 This attempt to be comprehensive can also be detrimental.
-Since they expect you to handle your accounting internally, the QuickBooks integration is only one-way.
-Additionally, the amount of integrations that actually enhance the application’s functionality is limited.
-As a result, Bill4Time is likely not a good solution for complex practice areas, or larger practices.
+Since the software expects you to handle accounting internally, the QuickBooks integration is only one-way.
+Additionally, there are a limited number of integration partners.
+As a result, it is unlikely to be a good solution for complex practice areas or larger practices.

 Leave a Review